Small mass limit of expected signature for physical Brownian motion: Proof of Technical lemmas

-{\bf Acknowledgement}.
-The research of SL is supported by NSFC (National Natural Science Foundation of China) Grant No.~12201399, the SJTU-UCL joint seed fund WH610160507/067, and the Shanghai Frontiers Science Center of Modern Analysis.
-HN is supported by the EPSRC under the program grant EP/S026347/1, the Alan Turing Institute under the EPSRC grant EP/N510129/1, and the SJTU-UCL joint seed fund WH610160507/067.
-This research project is also supported by SL's visiting scholarship at New York University-Shanghai.
-HN thanks Terry Lyons for useful discussions.
+SL and HN are both supported by the SJTU-UCL joint seed fund WH610160507/067.
+SL is also supported by NSFC Projects 12201399, 12331008, and 12411530065, Young Elite Scientists Sponsorship Program by CAST 2023QNRC001, the National Key Research $\&$ Development Programs 2023YFA1010900 and 2024YFA1014900, Shanghai Rising-Star Program 24QA2703600, and the Shanghai Frontier Research Institute for Modern Analysis.
+HN is also supported by the EPSRC under the program grant EP/S026347/1 and the Alan Turing Institute under the EPSRC grant EP/N510129/1.